 So rather than tie our market leadership positionto radio methods that are not designed for the markets we serve (and which could eventually become obsolete), we prefer to control our destiny with continuing and progressive engineering.
 Yes, we design and build our own RF protocols.
 We also try to make our future products compatible with past ones since our products are not only renowned for their durability but our customers usually like to keep getting an excellent return on their initial hardware investments.

 We think our decision to create specialized RF protocols has been a good one.
 It’s certainly been rewarded by the industry.
-We have more than a dozen patents and patents pending on these methods.
 We’ve also sold over 6 MILLION keypads -- all of them RF.
 Suggesting that our polling system is somehow “outdated” would be a gross misstatement because it would have to inaccurately assume that we’re still using the same polling technology today as we did at the time of the original invention.
 Obviously we’re not.
 We have different products and different specialty protocols.

 You see, we think customers are smart enough to recognize that a technology ‘created’ can be a technology ‘improved’.
 “Outdated?”
 That would be like saying that combustion engines are the same today as they were when the first autos and planes were produced.
 Just as an F1 racer engine or a fighter jet turbine are huge steps above their preceding Model T or Curtiss engines, so are Reply’s contemporary polling methods a major improvement upon their original forms.

 So before you make a purchase decision about any audience/student response system, we encourage you to make sure you understand in detail the respective technologies.
 That will help you recognize when a claim being made by competitors is inaccurate.

 We’ll be happy to stand by all our claims with facts.
 So give us a call.
 We’d be pleased to provide you the straight story.